What Is ISO/IEC TS 17961 (Secure C)?

-Here, we provide an overview of ISO/IEC TS 17961 and provided guidance on how to best comply with the secure coding standard.
+Here, we provide an overview of ISO/IEC TS 17961 (Secure C) and provided guidance on how to best comply with the secure coding standard.

 Before ISO/IEC TS 17961, the use of static analysis to help ensure that code was secure was done in an improvised, as-needed manner.
 Unfortunately, this resulted in non-uniform coverage of significant security issues.